Oakworth: History

 On folio 301v of the Domesday Book of 1086, Oakworth is called "Acurde" which translated into an Oak clearing.
 It was taxed on c120 acres (c50 hectares) of arable ploughland shared by the Vikings Vilts and Gamel Bern.
 Vilts also owned Newsholme and Utley; and Gamel Bern was of the family of noblemen that held the most land in Northern England.
 However, later, on folio 327r, the Domesday Book states of Oakworth lands that "Gamal Bern had them; Gilbert Tison has them" for in the Harrying of the North all lands were taken from Anglo-Scandinavians and given to Norman Lords.

+Oakworth was formerly a chapelry in the parish of Keighley, in 1894 Oakworth became an urban district, on 31 December 1894 Oakworth became a civil parish, being formed from the part of the parish of Keighley in Oakworth Urban District, on 1 April 1938 the district was abolished and merged with the Municipal Borough of Keighley.
+On 1 April 1937 the parish was abolished and merged with Keighley.
+In 1931 the parish had a population of 3530.